gguillotte/mdsrd5/mdsrd5.md

 > #### Druids and the Gods
 >
-> Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in appendix B include many such deities).
+> Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in the "Pantheons" section include many such deities).
 The worship of these deities is often considered a more ancient tradition than the faiths of clerics and urbanized peoples.

 Druid Circles
 -------------